Wil-dTrick/Random_Shit/De-escalation.md

 # Afterward

 After de-escalation, there's always an opportunity for things to escalate again.
 Sometimes that's due to the person feeling they've lost face or being embarrassed about their behavior.
-Some people are just in a perpetually volatile mindset.
+Some people are just in a volatile mindset.
 That usually goes back to unmet needs.
-If you've successfully gotten them to think of you as being in their team, you can revisit that temporary relationship to bring the situation back down to a calmer place.
+If you've successfully gotten them to think of you as being on their team, you can revisit that temporary relationship to bring the situation back down to a calmer place.

+Today's situation wasn't helped by the communication barriers that existed, which are no one's fault.
+I think both women had the same concern- Both were concerned with different aspects of fairness.